KonstaHallinen/coinbase-pro-api/README.md

 	// Call a function.
 GET parameters can be added to the API call by using an array.
     $trades = $coinbase->get_product_trades('USDC-EUR', array('limit' => '2'));

-    /* Returned JSON is automatically converted to an array so var_dump($trades); would print something like this: array(2) {
+    /* Returned JSON is automatically converted in to an array so var_dump($trades); would print something like this: array(2) {
       [0]=>
       array(5) {